 In April 2007, we adopted a written statement of policy with respect to related party transactions, which is administered by our Audit Committee.
-Under our related party transaction policy, a "Related Party Transaction" is any transaction, arrangement, or relationship between us or any of our subsidiaries and a Related Person, not including any transactions involving less than \$60,000 when aggregated with all similar transactions, or transactions that have received pre-approval of our Audit Committee.
-A "Related Person" is any of our executive officers, directors or director nominees, any stockholder beneficially owning in excess of 5% of our stock or securities exchangeable for our stock, any immediate family member of any of the foregoing persons, and any firm, corporation, or other entity in which any of the foregoing persons is an executive officer, a partner or principal or in a similar position, or in which such person has a 5% or greater beneficial ownership interest in such entity.
+Under our related party transaction policy, a "Related Party Transaction" is any transaction, arrangement, or relationship (or any series of similar transactions, arrangements, or relationships) in which the Company or any of our subsidiaries was, is or will be a participant and the amount exceeds \$60,000 and in which any Related Person had, has or will have a direct or indirect material interest.
+A "Related Person" is any of our executive officers, directors or director nominees, any stockholder beneficially owning in excess of 5% of our stock or securities exchangeable for our stock, any immediate family member of any of the foregoing persons, and any firm, corporation, or other entity in which any of the foregoing persons is employed, is a partner or principal or in a similar position, or in which such person has a 5% or greater beneficial ownership interest in such entity.